growilabs/growi-docs/docs/en/guide/features/authority.md

 # Set permissions to view/edit pages

+View/Edit permissions can be set for each page.
+Newly created pages are automatically set to the permissions of the parent page.

 ## How to set up

 1. In Edit mode, click the Public button in the lower right corner.